 A number of CCS projects have been constructed, although collectively their impact on CO2 emissions has been small.
 By the end of 2016, the Global CCS Institute report that CCS installations had a collective mitigation potential of 40 million tonnes per year.12 For context, global CO2 emissions in 2016 were approximately 36 billion tonnes- CCS may have therefore averted around 0.1 percent.

 There are a number of economic barriers to CCS development.
 Installation of CCS technology incurs an energy penalty of 10-40 percent.
 This means an electricity producer would have to increase inputs by 10-40 percent just to achieve the same energy output as a conventional power plant.
 In addition, CCS technology can be capital-intensive- it is typically one of the most expensive carbon mitigation options.

-Nonethless, it’s important to note that the Intergovernmental Panel on Climate Change (IPCC) and International Energy Agency (IEA) still regard CCS to be a crucial element in meeting our global carbon targets.18
+Nonetheless, it's important to note that the Intergovernmental Panel on Climate Change (IPCC) and International Energy Agency (IEA) still regard CCS to be a crucial element in meeting our global carbon targets.13

 Energy has a crucial role to play in a global development context.
 The potential for energy to improve living standards, whether through the freeing of time from household chores (for example, washing clothes or cooking); increased productivity; improved healthcare and education services; or digital connections to local, regional and global networks.